 2. First and second-year J.D. students should note that course, seminar, or writing credits with EXT notations may not be used to meet any credit requirements in the following year.

-3. If a student has an EXT at the end of the academic year, and as a result, has not completed the minimum number of required credits for the year (see Section I(C), Section I(D), and Section I(H)) he or she will be ineligible for the grade-based Sears and Chu Prizes, and may not be eligible for clinical student court practice certification.
+3. If a student has an EXT at the end of the academic year, and as a result, has not completed the minimum number of required credits for the year (see Section I. (C), Section I. (D), and Section I. (I)), the student will be ineligible for the grade-based Sears and Morgan Chu Prizes, and may not be eligible for clinical student court practice certification.